-Welding fumes and gases cannot be classified simply.
+Fumes and gases from welding and allied processes cannot be classified simply.
 The composition and quantity of both are dependent upon the metal being welded, the process, procedure and electrodes used.
 Other conditions which also influence the composition and quantity of the fumes and gases to which workers may be exposed include: coatings on the metal being welded (such as paint, plating, or galvanizing), the number of welders and the volume of the worker area, the quality and amount of ventilation, the position of the welder's head with respect to the fume plume, as well as the presence of contaminants in the atmosphere (such as chlorinated hydrocarbon vapors from cleaning and degreasing activities.)